 “The stuff that dreams are made of.”
 That’s how the prized Maltese Falcon was described in the 1941 film, and just like the mystery surrounding it in the movie, the prop itself presents a mystery.

-Dashiell Hammett’s famous novel, The Maltese Falcon, was published in 1930, and Warner Brothers first adapted the tale in 1931 with Ricardo Cortez playing the main character detective.
-For this version of the film, the “falcon” looked more like a peacock, and after filming ending, the prop was reused in Haunted Gold, a John Wayne Western, before it was lost.
+Dashiell Hammett’s famous novel, The Maltese Falcon, was published in 1930, and Warner Brothers first adapted the tale in 1931 with Ricardo Cortez in the lead.
+In this version, the “falcon” looked more like a peacock.
+After filming ended, the prop was reused in Haunted Gold, a John Wayne Western, and then it was lost.

-It’s unknown exactly how many prop birds were created in total (some believe a plaster version was also created from the mold), but the entire cost for the birds’ production was approximately $600 thousand.
+It’s unknown exactly how many prop birds were created in total (some believe a plaster version was also created from the mold), but the entire cost for all of the birds was approximately $600 thousand.

-While movie fans place sentimental value on film props, studios don’t.
+While movie fans place sentimental value on film props, studios often don’t.
 In fact, in the studio’s mind, a prop has more value if it can be re-used in other films.
-For instance, a bedframe used in Deception also appears in other Bette Davis’ films The Private Lives of Elizabeth and Essex and All This, and Heaven Too.
+For instance, a bedframe used in Bette Davis' Deception also appears in her other films, The Private Lives of Elizabeth and Essex and All This, and Heaven Too.

-Well, Jack Warner gave one to William Conrad as a joke, and it sold for $398,500 years after his death (it was also used to create a 10 million dollar bird out of gold and Burma-ruby cabochons).
+Well, studio head, Jack Warner, gave one to William Conrad as a joke.
+It later sold for $398,500 years after his death.

-To make matters more interesting, the market was also flooded with fake birds when Columbia spoofed The Maltese Falcon in 1975 with The Black Bird.
-Warner Brothers created two hundred and fifty plaster birds – some of which are confused with (or falsely represented to be) the genuine thing…
+To make matters more interesting, the market was also flooded with fake birds when Columbia Pictures spoofed The Maltese Falcon in 1975 with The Black Bird.
+For that film, Warner Brothers created two hundred and fifty plaster birds.
+Today, some of those are confused with (or falsely represented to be) the genuine thing.

-So how many falcons are the true artifact?
-Well, that’s a mystery that may never be solved.
+So how many falcons are the true artifact, and where are they now?
+Well, those are mysteries that may never be solved.